When am I due to go for my first cervical screening?

 I have vaginal atrophy and am worried about going for my cervical screening test.

 Vaginal atrophy means that due to a lack of oestrogen, the walls of the vagina have become thinner, dry and inflamed.
 This skin condition can affect people of any age but is most common in those who are post-menopausal, due to the significant drop in oestrogen levels.
 Vaginal atrophy can be treated with over the counter vaginal moisturisers (different from a lubricant) and for some women, doctors may prescribe an oestrogen based cream that can be applied directly to the affected area.
 Using the smallest speculum available will also minimise discomfort when someone with vaginal atrophy has their cervical screening test.
 Communicating with the healthcare professional carrying out the test is important.
 At the start of appointment, explain that you have vaginal atrophy, will need the smaller speculum, and just make him/her aware of your concerns.

 I have Lichen Sclerosus, what does this mean for me in terms of cervical screening?

 Lichen Sclerosus is a chronic inflammatory skin condition that can affect any part of the body, but most often the genitals.
-For some women having LS will cause no issue at all regarding cervical screening, but for others, the scar tissue that can form around the vulva and vaginal opening can be an issue when it comes to inserting a speculum.
+For some women and people with a vulva having LS will cause no issue at all regarding cervical screening, but for others, the scar tissue that can form around the vulva and vaginal opening can be an issue when it comes to inserting a speculum.
 Like with vaginal atrophy, applying vaginal moisturisers and using the smallest speculum are helpful and if possible, perhaps booking a double appointment to talk through your needs, risks and options.